-15. Blanchet et al. (2018) provide a method to reweight surveys using tax data where both sources are not yet linked.
+&lt;sup>15 Blanchet, Morgan and Flores (2018) provide a method to reweight surveys using tax data where both sources are not yet linked.

-16. The Enquête Patrimoine in France also applies oversampling strategies based on administrative data; this could be further improved by taking additional external information from the capitalization of investment incomes, and by using administrative data on assets.
+&lt;sup>16 The Enquête Patrimoine in France also applies oversampling strategies based on administrative data; this could be further improved by taking additional external information from the capitalization of investment incomes, and by using administrative data on assets.

-17. Meyer et al. (2015) document a noticeable and worrying rise in unit non-response, item non-response, and measurement error in a number of USA household surveys.
+&lt;sup>17 Meyer, Mok, and Sullivan (2015) document a noticeable and worrying rise in unit non-response, item non-response, and measurement error in a number of US household surveys.
 Those threats to survey quality seem to be a widespread phenomenon across countries.